LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 Review of Shadow IT Discovery report

-Presentation and discussion of final report from engagement highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services).
+Presentation and discussion of the final report from the engagement, highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services).

-Mutual understanding of Discovery report.
+Mutual understanding of discovery report

 All project team

 [120]{lang="PL"}[ minutes]{lang="DE-AT"}

-Review of Cloud Usage Visibility and Control roadmap
+Review of Cloud Usage Visibility and Control road map

-Presentation and discussion of prioritized and actionable roadmap for the customer containing proposed actions, considering user impact and implementation cost
+Presentation and discussion of prioritized and actionable road map for the customer, containing proposed actions, considering user impact and implementation cost

-Mutual understanding of Cloud Usage Visibility and Control roadmap[.]{lang="DE-AT"}
+Mutual understanding of Cloud Usage Visibility and Control road map[.]{lang="DE-AT"}

 All project team

 [3]{lang="PL"}[0 minutes]{lang="DE-AT"}

-Project close-out and Next steps
+Project close-out and next steps

 Summary [and discussion of next steps.]{lang="DE-AT"}